wp-plugins/artistography/readme.txt

      Displays artist name of album with album database id=1

 == Changelog ==

+=0.3.3-alpha2=
+*Moved SoundManager2 to SoundManager2 folder.
+*Updated SM2 to latest github master.
+*Added dispatch to utils.events in SM2 Bar-UI.
+*Listen for dispatched events I placed in setTitle and menu click.
+*Using $pagenow global to prevent sm2-bar-ui from showing up on wp-login.php.
+*Using playItemByOffset(offset) on play button click to play playlist.

 =0.3.3-alpha=
 *Fixed bug where soundmanager2 bar-ui wasn't showing up unless logged in